 If you work in a state with state-mandated disability or paid medical leave benefits ("State Benefits"), you should carefully consider whether to enroll for this coverage.
-In California, Hawaii, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, Washington (and Connecticut starting 1/1/22, Oregon starting 1/1/23, and Colorado starting 1/1/24), if eligible, you must apply for State Benefits.
+In California, Hawaii, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, Washington, Connecticut, Oregon, and Colorado, if eligible, you must apply for State Benefits.
 Your STD benefit will be reduced by State Benefits or other government benefits that apply.
 Depending on your compensation, the amount of the State Benefit, and other factors, you may only receive the minimum weekly benefit.
 Please consider, based on your individual circumstances, whether you need additional coverage beyond the State Benefit.